section-engineering-education/engineering-education/content/articles/build-tensorflow-from-source/index.md

 When given a prompt to download Ubuntu WSL from the Windows Store, choose Ubuntu 18.04 as the OS release.

-On the other hand, if you are using a Ubuntu system, then you can skip the above steps:
+On the other hand, if you are using the Ubuntu system, then you can skip the above steps:

 Let us initially install `curl`, which will be used to download `bazelisk.`